On the density of systems of non-linear spatially homogeneous SPDEs: Strict positivity of the density

+\begin{remark} Observe that if a point $y$ verifies ${\bf H_{t,x}(y)}$ then automatically belongs to the support of the law of $u(t,x)$. \end{remark}

-We next provide the main result of this section which is a criterium for the strict positivity of a density, which was proved in \cite[Theorem 3.3]{Bally:98} for the case where $\mathcal{H}_T=L^2([0,1];\R^{k})$.
-Our case follows similarly along the same lines as theirs, but for the sake of completeness we provide its proof.
+We next provide the main result of this section which is a criterion for the strict positivity of a density, which was proved in \cite[Theorem 3.3]{Bally:98} for the case where $\mathcal{H}^k_T$ is replaced by $L^2([0,1];\R^{k})$.
+Our case follows along the same lines as theirs.
 This criterium uses the following quantitative version of the classical inverse function theorem.
-Let $B(x;r)$ denote the ball of $\R^{k}$ with center $x$ and radius $r>0$. \begin{lem} \textnormal{\cite[Lemma 3.2]{Bally:98} and \cite[Lemma 4.2.1]{Nualart:98}} For any $\beta, \delta>0$, there exists constants $R \in ]0,1]$, $\alpha >0$, such that any $\mathcal{C}^2$ mapping $g:\R^{k} \mapsto \R^{k}$ satisfying
+Let $B(x;r)$ denote the ball of $\R^{k}$ with center $x$ and radius $r>0$. \begin{lem} \textnormal{\cite[Lemma 3.2]{Bally:98} and \cite[Lemma 4.2.1]{Nualart:98}} Let $\Phi:\R^{k} \mapsto \R^{k}$ be a $\mathcal{C}^2$ mapping such that for some constants $\beta>1$ and $\delta>0$,